dulithamahishka94/hashnode/cl4npi9s50311venv0lspc6kn.md

     }
 }
 ```

 Yey!!
 We did use inheritance and solved our problem in a correct way. **Or did we?**

 Even though this works properly, it does not mean that it is implemented in a correct way. **Most of us use inheritance to reduce the code duplication.
 AND THAT IS WRONG!**.

 ![2faa16ab-b0f3-493f-9779-8f040ebe5ef5_text.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1655447137132/vp6eAHxu_.gif align="left")

 Inheritance is **never meant to be used to reduce code duplication**.
 Even though the code works perfectly, it can arise other issues.
-By inheriting a class, it automatically exposes the public and protected functions to the child class (As I heard, in languages like Java, it also exposes public and protected variables too.
-But it does not in PHP.
-Only the functions get exposed to child classes in PHP).
+By inheriting a class, it automatically exposes the public and protected functions to the child class.
 However, the `Invoice` and `Payment` classes only care about the `calculateSalesTax($amount)` method.
 They do not care about the other functions in the `SalesTax` class.
 So it is basically a waste.

 And also, inheritance makes a **IS-A** relationship between two classes.
 So in this case, if we say *Invoice is-a sales tax*, does it sound correct to you?
 Is invoice a sales tax?
 Doesn't it sounds fishy?
 Yes!
 This is the first red flag that you get when you do something like this.
 You are trying to make a relationship between two things that do not belong.
 Like apples and poop 😂